igncp/environment/unix/os/mac/provision/README.md

 ## Manual Steps

-- Setup wizard, disabling analytics and voice detection
+- Set up wizard, disabling analytics and voice detection
   - Choose black theme
 - Install Homebrew command
 - If there are issues with `brew`, run `xcode-select --install`